daevlin/Zero2Auto_homework/README.md

 ```

-Details for analysis of the custom sample from the chapter "Practical Analysis and Test"
+### Detailed analysis of the custom sample from the chapter "Practical Analysis and Test

 Tools used. "rabin2, rahex2, Resource Hacker, DiE, Cutter, x32dbg, Python, Inetsim"